CoderTofu/My_Projects/README.md

 # My-Small-Projects
-Feel free to use my code and take inspiration from them.
+Feel free to look around, use my code or take inspiration from them.

 These projects are simple JS only.